 - Download Services Framework Proxy.

-- You have to download another two files. com.google.android.gms-hw and com.android.vending-hw.
-Here hw refers to Huawei.
+- You need to download two more files. com.google.android.gms-hw and com.android.vending-hw.
+Here, hw refers to Huawei.

 - After downloading these three files, go to the Download Manager on your Huawei phone.